wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    As nodes are added or removed from the cluster, a DaemonSet adds or removes the required pods.

+1. Deleting a DaemonSet removes the pods it manages.

 <a name="Services"></a>

 ### Services

+Services provide an un-changing IP address to pods in the back-end.

 Internal services are only reachable within a cluster.